Lough Gur 6000 years of History

 History and Facts

-The area of Lough Gur in County Limerick has some very interesting history, the area is very important in terms of Irish history.
+The area of Lough Gur in County Limerick has some fascinating history, the area is significant in terms of Irish history.
 Lough Gur is one of Ireland’s most unique sites.
 Archaeological evidence has been found that humans have lived in the area dating back to the Neolithic period.
-The lake and area around it in Lough Gur is steeped in history.
+The lake and area around Lough Gur is steeped in history.

-The lake used to be surrounded by early humans and settlement type houses dating back to the Neolithic period.
+The lake used to be surrounded by early human settlement type houses dating back to the Neolithic period.
 The people that lived at Lough Gur are described as Ireland’s first farmers.
 These people endured hard work to clear out large areas to start cultivation of crops.

 Neolithic settlements were discovered at Lough Gur, these settlements formed a small village and the area was excavated by archaeologists.
 The houses faced the south-facing area of Knockadoon peninsula that is close to the lake at Lough Gur.